 Once the fabrics arrive, itâs time to cut and sew the samples!!!
 This is where things get exciting because our initial ideas are becoming a reality!
 16-20 weeks from the first fitting, samples are complete.
 Itâs not like we have little elves coming in at night and making these dresses for us.
 Unless that is, you consider us the âelvesâ if we work through the night.
 (Truth be told, though, weâre not in college and can no longer pull âall-nightersâ and be functional the next day.)

 What comes after finished samples?
 PHOTOSHOOT!!!
 The fun stuff!
 And what comes after that, prepping for marketâ¦ not as fun, but we have to do it.
 Of course, there are little things to get done as well.
 And with big and little things said and done, we will be ready to hit the road for market.

 Fashion designers choose whether they present their collections 6 months to a year before designs are in stores.
 In our case, we present the upcoming year's collection the previous fall.
-This means that when we go to market in early fall of this year, we will be debuting our 2016 Collection!
+This means that when we go to market in early fall of this year, we will be debuting our collection for the upcoming year!

 The Never-Ending Cycle

 Oh yeah, and shortly after market is over, a whole new cycle starts for the next collection.
 That's on top of fulfilling orders, to which there is never an end.
 There are new orders from market and past orders from trunk shows/boutiques.
 Ahhhhh!

 Know of where can we find us some elves?!?
 Haha, but no seriously, we will leave our studio windows unlocked for those elves.